NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Delivery Logic
 ----------------------------
-Delivery by Vendor Staff and Delivery by Market both are supported.
-Vendors can provide delivery themselves using their own delivery staff.
-Delivery can also be provided by Delivery People Employed by Market Administrator.
+Delivery by Vendors and Delivery by Market both are supported.
+Vendors can provide delivery using their own delivery staff.
+Delivery can also be provided by Delivery Staff Employed by Market Administrator.

 Libraries Used